Climate and Average Weather Year Round in Pajok South Sudan

 The average daily incident shortwave solar energy experiences some seasonal variation over the course of the year.

 The brighter period of the year lasts for 2.5 months, from January 2 to March 20, with an average daily incident shortwave energy per square meter above 6.1 kWh.
-The brightest day of the year is February 17, with an average of 6.4 kWh.
+The brightest month of the year in Pajok is February, with an average of 6.4 kWh.

 The darker period of the year lasts for 2.0 months, from June 5 to August 5, with an average daily incident shortwave energy per square meter below 5.3 kWh.
-The darkest day of the year is July 10, with an average of 5.0 kWh.
+The darkest month of the year in Pajok is July, with an average of 5.0 kWh.

 The topography within 2 miles of Pajok contains only modest variations in elevation, with a maximum elevation change of 266 feet and an average elevation above sea level of 2,729 feet.
 Within 10 miles contains only modest variations in elevation (1,831 feet).
 Within 50 miles contains very significant variations in elevation (8,678 feet).